siddharthyayavaram/CAIRE/README.md

     --target_list "CultureA,CultureB,CultureC"
     ```

-  You can add your own `.pkl` files to the `data/` folder, but to use them as predefined target lists, you must also add their paths to `cfg.PREDEFINED_TARGET_LISTS` in `config.py`.
+  You can add your own `.pkl` files to the `data/` folder, but to use them as predefined target lists, you must also add their paths to `PREDEFINED_TARGET_LISTS` in `config.py`.

 * `--image_paths`